Call EastLake Tree Services anytime!

 Do tree branches grow back in the same spot?

-No. When a branch is properly pruned at the branch collar, the tree seals over the wound with callus tissue and that specific branch does not regenerate.
-However, many species produce new sprouts near the pruning site from dormant buds.
-These new shoots grow in the general area but are entirely new growth, not the original branch growing back.
+No. When a branch is properly pruned at the branch collar, the tree seals over the wound with callus tissue, and that specific branch does not regenerate.
+However, many tree species produce new sprouts near the pruning site from dormant or adventitious buds.
+These new shoots grow in the general area but are not a regrowth of the original branch.

 How long does it take a tree to heal after pruning?

-Trees compartmentalize wounds rather than healing them.
-Small pruning cuts on healthy trees may be fully sealed with callus tissue within one to two growing seasons.
-Large cuts on slow-growing species can take five to ten years or longer to close over, and very large wounds may never fully seal.
+Trees do not heal wounds the way animals do.
+Instead, they compartmentalize them by growing new wood around and over the wound.
+Small pruning cuts on healthy trees may be fully sealed within one to two growing seasons.
+Large cuts on slow-growing species can take five to ten years or longer, and the wound wood may never completely close over very large cuts.

 Is it bad to cut large branches off a tree?

-Removing branches larger than four inches in diameter creates significant wounds that challenge the tree's compartmentalization ability.
-Avoid large branch removal unless there is a clear health or safety reason.
-If necessary, hire an ISA-certified arborist who can make proper cuts and assess the tree's capacity to respond.
+Removing large branches creates significant wounds that the tree may struggle to compartmentalize.
+As a general rule, avoid removing branches larger than four inches in diameter unless there is a clear health or safety reason.
+If large branch removal is necessary, hire an ISA-certified arborist who can make proper cuts and assess the tree's ability to respond.

 Should I seal pruning cuts on my tree?

-No. Research has conclusively shown that wound sealants and pruning paints do not help trees and can actually slow compartmentalization by trapping moisture and fostering decay.
-Make a clean cut at the branch collar and allow the tree's natural defenses to work.
+No. Research has conclusively shown that wound sealants and pruning paints do not help trees heal and can actually slow the compartmentalization process by trapping moisture and creating conditions favorable to decay.
+The best practice is to make a clean cut at the branch collar and let the tree's natural defenses do the rest.

 What happens to a tree when you top it?